Last updated on October 10th, 2022 at 06:05 pm

 Reminiscent of Stand By Me, this film is about the loss of innocence but with more jealousy, violence, and paranoia.
 It’s a story about an adolescent obsession with danger and how that can spin wildly out of control and is a must watch for any nostalgic 90s kids.

-To The Bone (2017)

 9. To the Bone

 Starring Lily Collins, this film is about an anorexic young woman who has been in and out of treatment 5 times and is now in a communal house as part of an inpatient treatment facility that is overseen by an innovative doctor (Keanu Reeves).

 It shows dangers of the disorder and the self-destructive tricks patients use, but it also has a dark humor and touching friendships that form when under duress.
 It’s a beautiful film that portrays mental health and struggles people deal with daily.